Continuing Education Activity

 Because smallpox has mortality linked to hemorrhagic and hemodynamic instability, septicemic superinfection, and cardiogenic shock, regular interval vitals, blood counts, and coagulation profiles should be taken.

-Molluscum contagiosum infections are often self-limited and spontaneously resolving in all but immunocompromised hosts, Management is limited to reassurance, topical podophyllotoxin, imiquimod, cryotherapy, and curettage, instilling habits to avoid autoinoculation.
+Molluscum contagiosum infections are often self-limited and spontaneously resolving in all but immunocompromised hosts.
+Management is limited to reassurance, topical podophyllotoxin, imiquimod, cryotherapy, and curettage, and instilling habits to avoid autoinoculation.

-Monkeypox resembles smallpox clinically with similar lesions and timeline but often presents with lymphadenopathy, caution is advisable as human/human spread has been confirmed but on an order of magnitude less then variola.
+Monkeypox resembles smallpox clinically with similar lesions and timeline but often presents with lymphadenopathy.
+Caution is advisable as human/human spread has been confirmed but on an order of magnitude less than variola.

 Severe cases of chickenpox should also be ruled out, especially if the vesicular rash spares the palms and soles and demonstrates variability in size and development.
 Although secondary syphilitic rashes also involve the palms and soles, they would not convert or evolve as rapidly.

 Drug-induced and hypersensitivity exanthemas such as toxic epidermal necrolysis should be ruled as well with a proper history.

 Vaccinations from first-generation vaccines have rare but serious reactions.
 There were 1254 per million reported complications with children under 5 years who held the most serious adverse events.
 There was a nationwide case fatality rate of 1 per 1 million primary vaccinations.

 Cidofovir is notoriously nephrotoxic, although brincidofovir shows a much more acceptable side effect profile.

 The “ordinary variant” of smallpox was actually the best-case scenario and held a case fatality rate of 30 percent.